fnysfnys/Python-Shell/doc/applications.md

 ## Unsafe applications

-In this shell, each application has an unsafe variant.
+In COMP0010 Shell, each application has an unsafe variant.
 An unsafe version of an application is an application that has the same semantics as the original application, but instead of raising exceptions, it prints the error message to its stdout.
 This feature can be used to prevent long sequences from terminating early when some intermediate commands fail.
 The names of unsafe applications are prefixed with `_`, e.g. `_ls` and `_grep`.